Drug dealer jailed after being found with £2k worth of crack cocaine and heroin

-Peterborough drug dealer jailed after being found with over £2k worth of crack cocaine and heroin
+Peterborough drug dealer jailed after being found with almost £2k worth of crack cocaine and heroin

 A drug dealer who was found with almost £2,000 worth of crack cocaine and heroin on him has been jailed.